Earley: Governance

-Earley is in the parliamentary constituency of Wokingham, except for the Whitegates Town Ward, comprising the part of Earley lying north of the Reading-Waterloo railway line, which is in Reading East.
+As of 2024, Earley is in the new parliamentary constituency of Earley and Woodley.
+It was previously part of the Wokingham constituency, except for the Whitegates Town Ward, comprising the part of Earley lying north of the Reading-Waterloo railway line, which was in Reading East.

 Earley was originally a liberty in the parish of Sonning.
 It became an independent ecclesiastical parish in 1854 and later a civil parish.
 Earley has two levels of local government: Earley Town Council, created from the former Parish Council in 1974, based at Radstock House in Radstock Lane, and Wokingham Borough Council based at Shute End in Wokingham.
 There are 25 councillors representing eight wards on the Town Council and 12 Borough Councillors (out of 54 on the Borough Council) representing four Earley wards (Hillside; Hawkedon; Maiden Erlegh; and Bulmershe and Whitegates).
 The Bulmershe and Whitegates ward also includes the Bulmershe ward of Woodley Town Council.
 The Town Wards do not coincide with the Borough Wards: Cutbush and Hawkedon Town Wards make up the Hawkedon Borough Ward; Hillside and Radstock the Hillside Borough Ward; Redhatch, St Nicolas and Maiden Erlegh the Maiden Erlegh Borough ward; and Whitegates together with the Woodley Town Ward of Bulmershe make up the Bulmershe and Whitegates Borough Ward.
-Town Council elections are held every four years; the last one was in 2019.
+Town Council elections are held every four years; the last one was in 2023.
 Borough Elections are held by thirds with one in 3 years out of every 4 for the three member wards and one year with no election.